 Surh, Dominique.
-"Goat in a Landscape."
-In The Leiden Collection Catalogue.
-Edited by Arthur K. Wheelock Jr. New York, 2017.
+"Goat in a Landscape" (2017).
+In The Leiden Collection Catalogue, 2nd ed.
+Edited by Arthur K. Wheelock Jr. New York, 2017-20. https://theleidencollection.com/artwork/a-landscape-with-a-goat/ (archived May 2020).

-https://www.theleidencollection.com/archive/.

-This page is available on the site's Archive.
-PDF of every version of this page is available on the Archive, and the Archive is managed by a permanent URL.
-Archival copies will never be deleted.
+A PDF of every version of this entry is available in this Online Catalogue's Archive, and the Archive is managed by a permanent URL.
 New versions are added only when a substantive change to the narrative occurs.

 Few goats have ever been featured as the primary subject of a painting, and certainly none has the whimsical personality of this one.
 Part of the goat's charm as it looks out at the viewer with a combination of curiosity and patience, is its lackadaisical pose, with one front leg stretched out and one bent back.
 This unusual animal, which has black wool covering its head and neck and white on the rest of its body, is not a figment of Gerrit Dou's imagination but an actual breed known as the Bagot Goat.
-How Dou came across such an exotic beast, which roamed the English countryside near Staffordshire, is not known, but its fascinating appearance clearly intrigued him and must have induced him to create this intriguing small panel painting.^[1]
+How Dou came across such an exotic beast, which roamed the English countryside near Staffordshire, is not known, but its fascinating appearance clearly intrigued him and must have induced him to create this intriguing small panel painting.[1]

 Dou undoubtedly based this image of a goat on a live model, but he also thought carefully about how he wanted the goat to appear in his painting.
-X-radiographs and infrared reflectograms indicate that he initially depicted the head in profile and then changed it to a frontal view during the paint process [(fig 1) and (fig 2)].^[2] In devising the goat's pose, Dou seems also to have consulted an engraving of a recumbent goat (although of a different breed) by Marcus de Bije (1639-ca. 1690) (fig 3).
-The goat in De Bije's print, based on a drawing by Paulus Potter (1625-54), also has one leg extended and one bent back.^[3]
+X-radiographs and infrared reflectograms indicate that he initially depicted the head in profile and then changed it to a frontal view during the paint process [(fig 1) and (fig 2)].[2]
+In devising the goat's pose, Dou seems also to have consulted an engraving of a recumbent goat (although of a different breed) by Marcus de Bije (1639-ca. 1690) (fig 3).
+The goat in De Bije's print, based on a drawing by Paulus Potter (1625-54), also has one leg extended and one bent back.[3]